daeshondjones/daeshondjones.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Daeshon Jones is a well seasoned and highly respected information security research professional.
+Daeshon Jones is a well seasoned and highly distinguished information security research professional.
 He has acquired 10 years of in-depth offensive security expierence through hard work and self-education.

 Boasting an impressive catalog of skills from but not limited to software/hardware reverse engineering, computer software exploitation development, source code analysis, open source intelligence and much more.